dreaming-games/bomber-server/README.md

 - After the loading message you will receive H messages of length W in a row which contains the map to be played in this game.
 In these messages the symbols are used that are described in the Symbols section..
-- The message ```starting X/Y Z``` means that the game will begin in Z seconds, this message will be sent every second (or more) until (including) Z is 0.
+- The message ```starting Y Z``` means that the game will begin in Z seconds, this message will be sent every second (or more) until (including) Z is 0.
 When Z reaches 0 the game has begun.
-In this message X is again your player number for this game, and Y is the amount of players.
+In this message Y is the amount of players.
 This also means all player numbers in this game are from 0 until Y.

 #### In game messages